 - A verbal reprimand - Achievement Card placed on teacher as a clear reminder about expectations. - Achievement Card marked and issue logged. - A pupil may be moved within the room. - Removal from class.
-This is a serious consequence and will be followed by a phone call home and a detention. - Expecting work to be completed at home, or at break or lunchtime - Detention at break or lunchtime, or after school - Confiscation of prohibited items - Restorative discussions and actions - Referring the pupil to a member of the pastoral team - Referring the pupil to a member of the Senior Leadership Team - Letters or phone calls home to parents/carers - Formal meetings with parents/carers - Placement in the Emmaus Centre (on site behaviour support) in order to secure positive behaviour and progress.
-The Emmaus Centre is staff by experienced senior/pastoral teachers. - Where there are serious/persistent issues with behaviour then more serious sanctions including a fresh start at a new school (managed move), referral to Alternative Provision and even exclusion may be considered.
+This is a serious consequence and will be followed by a phone call home and a detention. - Expecting work to be completed at home, or at break or lunchtime - Detention at break or lunchtime, or after school - Confiscation of prohibited items (including mobiles phones or other internet capable devices).
+This can be until the end of the lesson, the end of the school day or longer if it is a repeated issue. - Restorative discussions and actions - Referring the pupil to a member of the pastoral team - Referring the pupil to a member of the Senior Leadership Team - Letters or phone calls home to parents/carers - Formal meetings with parents/carers - Placement in the Emmaus Centre (on site behaviour support) in order to secure positive behaviour and progress.
+The Emmaus Centre is staff by experienced senior/pastoral teachers. - Where there are serious/persistent issues with behaviour then more serious sanctions including a fresh start at a new school (offsite direction), referral to Alternative Provision and even exclusion may be considered.
 The staff of Cardinal Wiseman Catholic School will make every effort to protect and safeguard our pupils.